vmchale/EMD/README.md

 import System.Environment
 import System.IO.Unsafe (unsafePerformIO)
 ```
 Save the file and run `stack build` to build it.
+It will be reasonably fast for up to 1000 bins, and after that it will be noticeably slower than the GPU